A Third Galaxy Missing Dark Matter along a Trail of Galaxies in the NGC 1052 Field: Data

 For initial frame reduction we utilized the KCWI Data Reduction Pipeline\footnote{\href{https://github.com/Keck-DataReductionPipelines/KCWI_DRP}{github.com/Keck-DataReductionPipelines/KCWI\_DRP}} (KCWI DRP).
 Rather than relying on its cosmic ray detection, we employed a custom technique adapted from the publicly available CRCombine package\footnote{\href{https://github.com/prappleizer/CRCombine}{github.com/prappleizer/CRCombine}} to identify cosmic rays by taking the difference between exposure pairs and masking affected and neighboring pixels that exceed a 99-percentile threshold in the noise-normalized difference image.
 To avoid artifacts associated with strong sky lines, we then conduct sky subtraction using the neighboring four sky frames, rescaled based on a weighting such that the strength of lines in the combined sky frame matches that of the sky lines in the 1D on-target spectra at wavelengths which are not affected by the galaxy's spectrum.
 Sky subtracted science frames, as well as sky frames, were then fed as inputs into the KCWI DRP (we note that products are overall similar to performing these steps after running the pipeline on raw frames; these efforts were made due to the KCWI DRP's treatment of strong sky lines which are more prevalent on the red side).

 In order to combine the reduced 3D frames, we both convert from vacuum to air wavelengths and apply a constant wavelength shift so that individual frames lie on an equivalent wavelength grid.
-Next, to spatially align the frames, we collapse the individual reduced frames into 2D by summing along the wavelength direction, excluding wavelengths associated with previously subtracted sky lines (to avoid any remaining residuals), and fit this spatial map of the galaxy with models of DF9 and its brightest star clusters.
+Next, to spatially align the frames, we collapse the individual reduced frames into 2D by summing along the wavelength direction, excluding wavelengths associated with previously subtracted sky lines (to avoid any remaining residuals), and fit this spatial map of the galaxy with models of DF9 and its brightest star cluster.
 We then re-center the individual frames, applying shifts such that all frames have a common spatial grid.
 Masks were created that contain high sigma outliers such as cosmic ray hits; each pixel in the final data cube is the weighted average of all non-masked pixels.

-Next, we extract 1D spectra from the combined 3D frame, again fitting 2D models of DF9 and its brightest star clusters to a 2D spatial image created by collapsing the 3D frame along the wavelength direction (avoiding sky lines).
+Next, we extract 1D spectra from the combined 3D frame, again fitting 2D models of DF9 and the bright compact objects in the KCWI pointing, including its central star cluster, to a 2D spatial image created by collapsing the 3D frame along the wavelength direction (avoiding sky lines).
 We then create a 1D spectrum of the galaxy by performing a weighted sum, multiplying the flux at each position by the fitted model of the galaxy.
-This is done only for pixels where the model of the galaxy is at least 15\% of its peak flux and where the galaxy is not contaminated by light from its star clusters.
+This is done only for pixels where the model of the galaxy is at least 15\% of its peak flux and where the galaxy is a) not contaminated by light from bright compact objects, and b) contributes the majority of flux in the pixel, that is, exceeds the sum of other modeled objects and residuals.
+All contaminated pixels, in which 2D models of the compact objects' flux is at least 15\% of its own peak flux or exceeds the light of the galaxy in the pixel are excluded.
 Along with this science spectrum, an error spectrum was generated starting with the square root of the sky counts and following propagation of error rules during reduction.